maximus3343/Bouncing-Ball-cpp/README.md

 + OpenGL (for rendering)
 + OpenCL (for GPU computations)

+## Default Values

-+ You can run the program with the following command-line arguments:
+You can run the program with the following command-line arguments:

 - `--balls` or `-b`: Specify the number of balls.
 - `--vertices` or `-v`: Specify the number of vertices.

-## Default Values

 If no arguments are provided, the program will use the following default values:
 - **Number of balls**: 5